currentxchange/purple-explainer/README.md

 > This repo will cover cXc.world's biomimetic engine, Purple, made of the tokens PURPLE, BLU, BLUx, and SOL, staking PURPLE preview, and legal disclaimers.

-Purple is a **Positive Attention Economy (PAE)** where participants shine their light on content they enjoy, and that positive attention pays the creators of that content.
+Purple is a **Positive Attention Economy (PAE)** where participants shine their light on content they love, and that positive attention pays the creator(s).

 > Above you will see Purple's gears: Sol, Blu, and PURPLE.